 When a prospect lands on your website, opens your emails, fills out your forms, or just simply interacts with your content, the prospect is showing an interest in your company or products.

 Creating a set of scoring rules helps you to identify your prospects' buying interest and helps to ensure that only qualified leads transition from marketing to sales.
 When assigning a lead score it’s important to have both marketing & sales work in tandem to determine the actions or activities that are most valuable to the sales process.

 Since your prospects' lead score will be based on their level of interaction with your content, the lead score will be a great indicator of the sales readiness of the lead.

 Your Act-On account comes with ten common activities your prospects may engage in, and allows you to assign a custom score for each activity.

-1. Setup your Act-On Scoring Rules
+Set up your Scoring Rules

 - Click Contacts, and select Scoring Rules.

 - Add values for each profile and/or activity.